Working with how life works

 Many businesses are actioning a paradigm shift and a revolution within capitalism.

 At the same time, the global Sustainable Development Goals (SDGs), and New Zealand government policies such as The Treasury Living Standards Framework, demonstrate a rising political will to address renewed definitions of prosperity.

 So what new capability is required to make this paradigm shift a reality – to deliver on the goals of ‘tribal’, ‘circular’, ‘green’ and ‘blue’ economies, toward genuine wealth and holistic well-being?

 Regenerative business embraces and harnesses the power of whole living systems.
 Developing the regenerative business ‘mind’ allows us to evolve human and ecological capacity in conjunction with business capacity.

-Our nation is founded on the Treaty of Waitangi, and our economy has evolved at the intersection of indigenous wisdom and western industrialist capitalism.
+Within New Zealand, our nation is founded on the Treaty of Waitangi, and our economy has evolved at the intersection of indigenous wisdom and western industrialist capitalism.
 From this unique cultural partnership, we have earned the reputation as a highly innovative nation.

 Our unique cultural context, perspective and experience has kept alive the fundamentals of whole living systems world views.
 We believe this can and should be the basis for shifting how we think about business – to discover the future of business.